 Too Many Penalty Points on your Driving Licence?

-It means that if you already have penalty points and are facing another Fixed Penalty or Summons which could take you to the limit of 12 points, you’re at risk of losing your driving licence under the totting up rules.
+It means that if you already have penalty points and are facing another Fixed Penalty or Summons which could take you to the limit of 12 points, you’re at risk of losing your licence.

 Get in touch with Richard Silver on 0161 834 9494 to find out how we can help you remove a penalty or disqualification.

 Proving Exceptional Hardship With Our Help

 Exceptional hardship can be hard to prove and the Court will thoroughly examine your case.
 Loss of job is sometimes, but not always, enough to convince the Court.
 Hardship to others, for example dependent family members, will often carry more weight.

 In practice, some Courts have widely different interpretations of what amounts to exceptional hardship and some require more persuasion than others.
 In some Magistrates’ Courts, unrepresented motorists are sometimes treated less sympathetically than those who are represented.

 Some Courts, and all too many lawyers, are not fully aware of the legal precedents which may help avoid a ban.
 By ensuring that these precedents are relied on, our experienced and well-respected Solicitors often win cases which would otherwise be lost.